RobertShenouda/Team-C3-T18/README.md

 - Robert Shenouda: is a Guc student born in Egypt in cairo in the 28th of August 1996 and is a bi student in the german university in cairo and sees the purpose of this repository is that it aims to share the work between the team members and enable them to work together in order to produce a product highly effective and efficient.

-- mohamed abdelfattah : a BI student at the GUC and i like playing football
+- mohamed abdelfattah : a BI student at the GUC and i like playing football and i also like this repository